2025 Myanmar earthquake: Rupture process

-According to a finite fault model released by the USGS, the earthquake rupture extended about 530 km by 20 km from Singu in Mandalay to Kyauktaga in Bago.
-From the epicenter the rupture propagated more than 85 km to the north and terminated just south of Singu.
-About 445 km of the rupture occurred to the south where it terminated at Kyauktaga.
-Most of the slip which exceeded 1 m was concentrated between Singu and Oktwin while less than 1 m of slip occurred beneath Pyu and further south.
-A gap with an apparent lack of slip exists between Naypyidaw and Pyu which the USGS attributes to a lack of observations.
-A maximum slip of 4.3334 m was recorded southeast of the hypocenter, between Sagaing and Amarapura.
-The entire rupture process took just over 80 seconds with the greatest phase of seismic moment release occurring about 30 seconds after initiation.
+According to a finite fault model released by the USGS, the earthquake rupture extended about 500 km by 15 km from Singu in Mandalay to Kyauktaga in Bago.
+From the epicenter the rupture propagated more than 75 km to the north and terminated just north of Singu.
+More than 420 km of the rupture occurred to the south where it terminated near Kyauktaga.
+Slip of more than 1 m occurred non-uniformly across the entire rupture.
+Slip on the fault between Singu and Sagaing peaked at 5.7453 m, while between Sagaing and Naypyidaw, generally exceeded 3 m.
+Parts of the fault exhibit as much as 5–7 m of slip from Wundwin to Naypyidaw with the latter location experiencing the highest slip.
+South of Naypyidaw, the slip generally does not exceed 4 m and tapers off by Kyauktaga.
+The entire rupture process took about 85 seconds with the greatest phase of seismic moment release occurring 20 seconds after initiation.
 The rupture is thought to have propagated at speeds in excess of the shear wave velocity, making this an example of a supershear earthquake.

-Satellite data also confirmed the inferred observations of an exceptionally long surface rupture extending from Kyaukmyaung, Sagaing to Penwegon, Bago.
-The length of the surface rupture from satellite data was 500 km.
-Throughout most of the rupture, slip at the surface exceeded 3 m while around the epicenter area, reached 4–5 m.
-A study of satellite data at the Geospatial Information Authority of Japan revealed that up to 6 m of horizontal displacement occurred along the fault.
 Italy's National Institute of Geophysics and Volcanology published their finite fault model comprising three north–south trending segments.
 They proposed that each segment produced a magnitude 7.5 and ruptured for a total length of 500 km.
 The three segment ruptures corresponded in a cumulative moment magnitude of 7.8.
 According to their model, the earthquake produced a maximum slip of 7.4 m at a depth of 1.9 km along the central segment north of Naypyidaw.
 The earthquake produced one of the longest ruptures observed in the world, surpassing the lengths recorded by other large strike-slip events such as the 2002 Denali, 2009 Swan Islands, 2023 Turkey–Syria and 2013 Balochistan earthquakes.

+Supershear rupture

+The rupture associated with the mainshock is one of the longest sustained supershear event and fastest ever recorded, and longest fault rupture ever known (450–500 km).
+Based on empirical scaling relationships, the maximum expected rupture length for a strike-slip event of comparable magnitude is about 250 km only.
+Supershear rupture was inferred along the southern segment, although the extent along the fault where it occurred remains debated.
+Estimates range from 450 km based on back-projection imaging techniques to intermittent episodic supershear phases.
+The estimated rupture velocity also were as high as 6 km per second along the supershear segments.